iterative/dvc.org/content/docs/command-reference/config.md

 - `-l`, `--list` - lists all defined config values.

-- `--show-origin` - when listing or getting config values, also show the file the config value is saved in.
+- `--show-origin` - when listing or getting config options, also show the location of the config file where each option `value` is found.

 - `-h`, `--help` - prints the usage/help message, and exit.